-Does Drinking Alcohol Affect Muscle Growth?
+How Does Drinking Alcohol Affect Muscle Growth?

-If you’re looking to shed that extra fat and get in shape, does that mean that you should abstain from all alcohol products for a time, or is it okay to indulge in a little alcohol if you are strictly maintaining your food habits?
+If you’re looking to shed extra fat and get in shape, does that mean that you should abstain from all alcohol products for a time, or is it okay to indulge in a little alcohol if you are strictly maintaining your food habits?

 Some feel that they should allow themselves a few drinks rather than breaking the diet plan with some junk food, while for some it’s the opposite.

-We first need to understand what alcohol does to your system.
+To figure out how drinking alcohol affects muscle growth, we first need to understand what alcohol does to your system.

 By having a good knowledge of what drinking does to your system, you can make your own decision as to whether or not you should keep away from alcohol if you are looking to build some lean muscles.